-Retroperitoneal sarcoma can reappear in the same area after the treatment for a previous tumour; this is called a local recurrence.
+Retroperitoneal sarcoma can reappear in the same area after treatment.
+This is called a local recurrence.

-A recurrence of sarcoma may be accompanied by cancer in other parts of the body.
+Sometimes sarcoma can spread to other parts of the body.
 This is called metastasis or secondary cancer.
 In retroperitoneal sarcoma patients, secondary cancer may appear in the lungs, which is why a chest x-ray is taken at follow-up appointments.

 Treatment for secondary cancer may involve surgery, radiotherapy or chemotherapy as appropriate.
 Your treatment will be assessed on an individual basis.